fraterrisus/walkthroughs/dragon-wars/maps/phoebus.md

 The southern exit (08,01) from the city drops you back on the [Isle of the Sun](dilmun.md) (05,10).

 There aren't any other proper exits, although the fight with Mystalvision will dump you into the [Phoeban Dungeon](phoeban-dungeon.md), and eventually you'll come back up from the dungeon at (02,14).
+(Technically, you come up at 02,13, read a paragraph, and then are pushed to 02,14, but that's all transparent to the player.)

 ## Places of Interest